Azure Application Architecture Guide

 The Azure Application Architecture Guide is organized as a series of steps, from the architecture and design to implementation.
 For each step, there is supporting guidance that will help you with the design of your application architecture.

-Architecture styles.
 The first decision point is the most fundamental.
 What kind of architecture are you building?
 It might be a microservices architecture, a more traditional N-tier application, or a big data solution.
-We have identified seven distinct architecture styles.
+We have identified several distinct architecture styles.
 There are benefits and challenges to each.

-Technology Choices.
 Two technology choices should be decided early on, because they affect the entire architecture.
-These are the choice of compute and storage technologies.
-The term compute refers to the hosting model for the computing resources that your applications runs on.
-Storage includes databases but also storage for message queues, caches, IoT data, unstructured log data, and anything else that an application might persist to storage.
+These are the choice of compute service and data stores.
+Compute refers to the hosting model for the computing resources that your applications runs on.
+Data stores includes databases but also storage for message queues, caches, logs, and anything else that an application might persist to storage.